MilkyBenji/spam-classifier/README.md

 # **Interactive Spam Classifier**

-**Interactive Spam Classifier** is a machine learning project that utilizes **Naïve Bayes classification** to detect whether a message is spam or not.
+**My interactive Spam Classifier** is a machine learning project that utilizes **Naïve Bayes classification** to detect whether a message is spam or not.
 The model is deployed using **Gradio**, allowing users to enter text and receive real-time classifications.

 ---